Texas cop charged with murder in connection to Jonathan Price shooting: reports

 Shaun David Lucas, an officer at the Wolfe City Police Department, was responding that night to a domestic disturbance call about a possible fight in progress, read a statement from the Texas Rangers, obtained by local media.

-The statement said Price, 31, was reportedly involved “in the disturbance” and when Lucas tried to detain him, he “resisted in a non-threatening posture and began walking away.”
+The statement said Price, 31, who is Black, was reportedly involved “in the disturbance” and when Lucas tried to detain him, he “resisted in a non-threatening posture and began walking away.”
 Lucas deployed his Taser and fired his gun, striking Price, the statement alleged.
 Price, who was reportedly unarmed, died at a nearby hospital.

 The statement said that a “preliminary investigation indicates that the actions of Officer Lucas were not objectionably reasonable.”